nellore/docs.rail.bio/docs/dbgap.md

 ### Create a secure CloudFormation stack (administrator)

 [CloudFormation](https://aws.amazon.com/cloudformation/) facilitates creation and management of a group of related AWS resources.
 Rail-RNA is bundled with a CloudFormation template for creating a [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC) with a [single public subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html).
 A Rail-RNA job flow that analyzes dbGaP data is launched into this subnet.
 The VPC is supplemented by several security features, including

 * a VPC endpoint for S3, which ensures that the connection between the Elastic MapReduce cluster and S3 is private.
 * security groups that block all inbound traffic to the cluster from the internet except from the Elastic MapReduce webservice.
 * the creation of a secure bucket on S3 into which Rail-RNA should write all its output when operating on dbGaP-protected data.
 The bucket has an attached policy barring uploads that do not have server-side encryption (AES256) turned on.
-    * turning on [CloudTrail](https://aws.amazon.com/cloudtrail/) logs recording AWS API calls.
+* [CloudTrail](https://aws.amazon.com/cloudtrail/) logs recording AWS API calls.
 These are written to the secure bucket.

 The user will find the CloudFormation template at `$RAILDOTBIO/cloudformation/dbgap.template` and can send it to the administrator, but it is recommended that the administrator grab the latest version of the template [here](https://raw.githubusercontent.com/nellore/rail/master/src/cloudformation/dbgap.template).